Highlights

 Repeated experimentation revealed that proper train/validation splitting, combined with hyperparameter sweeps, was key—training on NVIDIA L40S hardware dramatically reduced iterations needed, thanks to its massive parallel compute and high memory bandwidth.

-Initial evaluation points to the diffusion LLM capturing question answer patterns effectively, showing promising accuracy improvements over baseline models.
+Initial evaluations pointed that the diffusion LLM captures question answer patterns effectively, showing promising accuracy improvements over baseline models.
 Qualitative inspections showcase coherent, context-aware responses imbued with domain expertise.

 In terms of efficiency, the diffusion model demonstrated a clear speed advantage.
 On average, generation time per sample was 1.63s for the diffusion LLM, compared to 9.70s for the base autoregressive (AR) model.
 This translates to the diffusion approach being nearly 6× faster, while simultaneously delivering improved domain accuracy.